MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Related Work

 \subsection{Large Language Models for Education}

-Teachers play a crucial role in identifying and explaining student errors, significantly enhancing understanding and learning efficiency~\citep{robinson2021high,zhang2023exploring}.
-To address the lack of interaction and feedback in online learning, researchers have explored automated systems, such as integrating Cognitive Task Analysis (CTA) with LLMs to support student remediation~\citep{graesser2004autotutor,wang2024bridging}.
-However, the resource-intensive nature of CTA, requiring expert involvement and complex step design, limits its scalability in routine educational contexts.
-Some studies leverage LLMs to support instruction by generating distractors for multiple-choice questions~\citep{dave2021math}, analyzing students' answer histories~\citep{gao2021rcd}, and creating personalized instructional materials~\citep{he2024evaluating}.
+Several studies leverage LLMs to support instruction by generating distractors for multiple-choice questions~\citep{dave2021math}, analyzing students' answer histories~\citep{gao2021rcd}, and creating personalized instructional materials~\citep{he2024evaluating}.
 Others use LLMs to simulate students in interactive chats, enhancing classroom simulations for teacher training~\citep{markel2023gpteach}.
 LLMs have also been deployed as virtual tutors, such as generating code explanations in computer science classrooms~\citep{macneil2023experiences}.
+However, LLMs often produce lengthy responses.
+In learning contexts, these overly detailed responses can cause information overload, reducing students' focus and diminishing active engagement~\cite{lo2024influence,zhang2025breaking}.